amaigo/FEI-SER-Quicklook/README.md

 # FEI-SER-Quicklook

 This plugin provides a thumbnail and preview rendering of a ser file generated from TIA.
+For ser files containing multiple images, the first 20 frames will be provided.
 You can download the latest release [here](Releases/FEISerQuicklook_41.zip?raw=true).

 To install, place the latest release in ~/Library/QuickLook (installer coming soon.)